 Shop around.
 Compare prices from different providers to find the best value deal for you.
 Remember that not all insurance companies are on comparison sites.

-No. As long as you are medically fit to drive, you should be able to get cover.
-Some providers have certain restrictions for their policies, but others, like Saga, Age Co and Swinton, offer cover with no age limit.
+In general, no. As long as you are medically fit to drive, you should be able to get cover.
+Some providers have upper (or lower) age restrictions for their policies, but others offer cover with no age limit.

 Your policy will still be valid for the remainder of its term, but your insurer won’t offer you a new policy when your current one expires.
-You will have to shop around elsewhere, but some insurers have no upper age limit on their policies, so you should still be able to find cover.
+You will have to shop around elsewhere.
+Some insurers have no upper age limit on their policies, so you should still be able to find cover.

 0